 – 1 TBSP agave nectar, totally optional, and only if you are planning to use the leaves in a dessert recipe.

 – a little oil to lightly brush the skillet with, and only for the very first leaf or when you notice some sticking.)

-You will also need several paper / plastic disposable plates (although I keep them from one time to the next, I hate the idea of tossing plastic into my garbage can every time) to separate your phyllo leaves until you decide to use them.
+You will also need several paper / plastic disposable plates (which I keep from one time to the next, as I hate the idea of tossing plastic into my garbage can every time) to separate your phyllo leaves until you decide to use them.
 This will even allow you to FREEZE YOUR BATCH UNTIL YOU USE THEM.